 A stock option is a right to purchase Common Stock upon exercise of the stock option.
 Stock options granted to an employee under the Equity Plan may consist of either a stock option intended to be an "incentive stock option" as defined in Section 422 of the Code or a non-qualified stock option, or a combination of both.
 Incentive stock options may only be granted to employees of the Combined Company or certain of its related corporations.
-Except with respect to awards issued in substitution for, in conversion of, or in connection with an assumption of stock options held by awardees of an entity engaging in a corporate transaction (including an acquisition or merger) with the Combined Company or any of its subsidiaries, stock options must have an exercise price per share of Common Stock that is not less than the fair market value of a share of Common Stock on the date of grant.
+Except with respect to awards issued in substitution for, in conversion of, or in connection with an assumption of stock options must have an exercise price per share of Common Stock that is not less than the fair market value of a share of Common Stock on the date of grant.
 The term of a stock option may not extend more than 10 years from the date of grant.
 The Committee may provide in an Evidence of Award for the automatic exercise of a stock option.